Mao Tse-tung: Ruler of Red China

 Though lacking some of the documents and details that were available in later years, the book discusses the party's history, including its foundation, in detail.
-In chapter three, Payne explains how Pravda in 1920 had wrongly reported the formation of a Communist Party of China.
+In chapter three, Payne explains how Pravda in 1920 had wrongly reported the formation of the Chinese Communist Party.
 This was actually a conference consisting of a mixed bag of anarchists and non-Leninist socialists which “ended in a fiasco”.

 A revised and updated edition was published in 1961 as Portrait of a Revolutionary: Mao Tse-tung.
 The original edition has been republished several times in recent years: as a paperback in 2007, as a hardback in 2008 and on Kindle in 2011.